LinuxBeaver/LinuxBeaver/README.md

 # NEWS

 GIMP 3 is released and it is highly recommended to use my plugins on 3 as opposed to GIMP 2.10.
 Though they will work on both.
+Make sure to try out native GIMP 3 fiters (Styles, Bevel and Inner Glow) which are plugins of mine officially in GIMP 3.

 ### Download code and binaries for everything here